-The summary of changes lists each change that has been made between the previous and current release of the reference book in the order that the change appears in the reference book.
+The summary of changes lists each change that has been made between the previous and current release of the National Clinical Coding Standards for ICD-10 for Morbidity Coding in the order that the change appears.
+Where appropriate, a rationale is provided to indicate why a standard has been introduced, updated or deleted.